 And happen to fancy a game of mahjong?
-The private-ish back dining room has two tables free for guests to use and while away an afternoon.
+The private-ish back dining room has two tables free for guests to use!

-We’d recommend Dim Sum Library as a good option next time you’re around Pacific Place.
-It would be great for a work lunch, after-work drinks and some nibbles or a weekend stop post-shopping.
+Dim Sum Library is a good option next time you’re around Pacific Place.
+It's great for a work lunch, after-work drinks and some nibbles or a weekend stop post-shopping.
 The service is attentive, the design is sleek and, best of all, the food is an affordable luxury.

 Shop 124, Level 1, Pacific Place, 88 Queensway, Admiralty, 3643 0088